-What’s impressive about this game on the Spectrum is that there is a split screen 2 player mode.
-In reality though the game has too much slowdown in 2 player mode for it to be enjoyable.
+What’s impressive about this game on the Spectrum is that there is a split-screen 2-player mode.
+In reality, though the game has too much slowdown in the 2-player mode for it to be enjoyable.

 The biggest problem Lotus has on the Spectrum is that it just feels there is not enough room to race other cars.
 This is sometimes down to the frame rate, sometimes the width of the road and sometimes the collision detection, and sometimes my skill levels!.
 But all 4 of those issues together create headaches!

 Lotus Esprit Turbo Challenge on Single player is pretty good, but Lotus is still nowhere as great as something like Chase HQ or WEC Le Mans on the Spectrum.